Featured in The Washington Post

 Screen Time Specialist: Helping Parents Understand What's Really Going On

 12 years in London schools watching thousands of children interact with screens every day.
 I know exactly how these platforms capture attention and why children can't stop.
-I've tested every AI platform children use, and I've been through my own gaming recovery.
+I've tested the AI platforms children are drawn to, and I've been through my own gaming recovery.
 Featured in The Washington Post.

 Book Your Session